westlyou/erp-workbench/help/source/walktrough/walktrough.rst

 Defining what erp type you handle by default:
 ---------------------------------------------

 For the time being (sept.
-2018) there are two types of erp system er-workbench is capable of handling:
+2018) there are two types of erp system erp-workbench is capable of handling:

     - odoo
     - flectra